axeolotl69/stalactite/content/notes/psych/key studies.md

 **weaknesses:**
 - low temporal (time) validity; done many decades ago and social norms have changes
 - uses etic approach - meaning that it is rooted in the culture of the researcher, other cultures might not put such significance on these specific aspects
-## ROGERS AND KESNER 2003
+## ROGERS AND KESNER 2003, rats in maze
-#animalmodels #neurotransmission #rmofbiologicalapproach
+#animalmodels #neurotransmission #rmofbiologicalapproach #antagonist
 **aim:** to determine the role of acetylcholine in the formation of spatial memory **procedure:**
 - had 30 rats acclimate to a maze by placing food in one of the corners
 - once the rats were familiar with the maze (and weren't afraid of it) they begun the experiment
-- rats were randomly allocated to one of two conditions; either injected with scopolamine (blocks acetylcholine receptor sites and inhibits response) or saline solution (placebo) ten minutes before running the maze, with the injection made directly into the hippocampus
+- rats were randomly allocated to one of two conditions; either injected with scopolamine (blocks acetylcholine receptor sites and inhibits response, antagonist) or saline solution (placebo) ten minutes before running the maze, with the injection made directly into the hippocampus
 - encoding memory was assessed by the average number of errors made on the first five trials of day 1 compared to the last five trials of day 1, whereas retrieval of memory was assessed by the average number of errors made on the first five trials of day 2 compared to the last five trials of day 1
 **findings:**
 - scopolamine group took longer and made more mistakes (had higher average number of mistakes on last five trials of day 1)